Cephalotaxus: Phytochemistry

 Cephalotaxus species produce cephalotaxine, an alkaloid.
 Parry et al 1980 provides evidence that cephalotaxine is a phenylethylisoquinoline.
 However, they also find this genus to be unable to incorporate cinnamic acid into cephalotaxine, and incorporation of cinnamic acid is usually a step in phenylethylisoquinoline syntheses, throwing the phenylethylisoquinoline theory in to question.

 Phylogeny

-Molecular studies place Cephalotaxus as the most basal member of the Taxaceae, having a very ancient divergence from them during the late Triassic.
+Some molecular studies place Cephalotaxus as the most basal member of the Taxaceae, having a very ancient divergence from them during the late Triassic, but others have recovered it as deeply embedded in Taxaceae, sister to Amentotaxus and Torreya, with these three then sister to [Taxus plus Pseudotaxus].
 Historically, it was placed as the only member of the family Cephalotaxaceae, due to strong morphological differences from other members of Taxaceae, but major authorities consider the family synonymous with Taxaceae.

 Extant species

-The taxonomy of Cephalotaxus is difficult, because the species have been defined using characteristics that intergrade with each other, such as the length and shape of needles, bark, and stomatal band color.
+The taxonomy of Cephalotaxus is difficult, because the species have been defined using characteristics that intergrade with each other, such as the length and shape of needles, bark, and stomatal band colour.
 Cephalotaxus species have often been separated geographically rather than morphologically.